aronkleinhans/CodecademyExcursion/README.md

 # Excursion Project

-This is a project, where I created a web page which advertises a product called “Excursion.”
+This is a Codecademy project, where I create a web page which advertises a product called “Excursion.”

 ## Using